CONFEST-2026/fmics/call-for-papers.md

 subnav: fmics
 ---

-## Formal Methods for Industrial Critical Systems (FMICS) 31st International Conference, co-located with CONFEST

 ## Call for papers
+Formal Methods for Industrial Critical Systems (FMICS) 31st International Conference, co-located with CONFEST

+2 - 4 September 2026

+University of Liverpool, Liverpool, UK

 ### Theme of the Conference: